YZCMZV587/Getting-and-Cleaning-data/CodeBook.md

 #CodeBook

-This CodeBook explans the variable of the uploaded tidy data of this project.
+This CodeBook explans the variables of the uploaded tidy data of this project.

 ##Identifiers